boylea/devops-talk/practicioners-devops.md

 Keep monitoring asynchronous

-^ e.g. MEE.
-Monitoring should be unobtrusive.
+^ Monitoring should be unobtrusive.
 Strive to keep it's impact small, do as little as possible in the hot path that will add to the latency experienced by customers.
 Extra processing and sends should happen in a background thread.
-^ We make heavy use of APIs and custom instrumentation and keep this in mind.
-^ Of course the New Relic agents are built upon this principle as well.
+^ We make heavy use of APIs and custom instrumentation and keep this in mind. e.g. MEE ^ Of course the New Relic agents are built upon this principle as well.
 I used to work on the Python Agent team, and doing the least amount of work possible while in the application code path was a foremost principle

 ---